filipe-21903016/snacs2023-paco/src/README.md

 This example sets the maximum time difference to 10 minutes and the maximum path length to 3.

-### Output

-The script will output the total number of causal paths found by the PaCo algorithm and the runtime.

-For further assistance, please contact [your-email@example.com].

-**Note:** This README assumes that you have Python installed on your system.
-README.md

 ## Running the Baseline Script